casulemarc/tip_calculator/README.md

 # Tip Splitter Calculator
 This app calculates the amount of tip a customer(s) will give after having lunch/dinner at a store.
+Check out and test the full app <a href="https://tipsplitter.netlify.app/">Here </a> 😊

 ## Sample Output: